 This spring, the Academy of Science held a corrosion education workshop (the Materials Forum, 2007) to address a similar problem in that area (Rose, 2007).
 It was organized by the Division of Engineering and Physical Sciences, NRC/NAS.
-This demonstrates how the problem of bridging the gap between college, and professional practice educational levels, is a general problem in engineering.
-Moreover, we would state that this is a general problem in professional education.

-The described Institutes, addressing different professional areas, could conduct joint activities, exchanging ideas, students, faculty etc., for mutual benefit.
+This demonstrates how the problem of bridging the gap between college and professional practice educational levels is a general problem in engineering.
+Institutes addressing different science areas would conduct joint activities, exchange ideas, students, faculty etc. for mutual benefit.

-6. An Example: the Quality and Reliability Institute
+5. A Quality and Reliability Institute

-Our proposal (http://lcs.syr.edu/faculty/romeu/SUQRPrpExcSm. pdf) for a Quality and Reliability (Q&R) Institute was submitted in 2005 to CNYTDO, Central New York Technology Development Organization.
+As an example of the proposed institutes we offer our http://lcs.syr.edu/faculty/jlromeu/SUQRPrpExcSm.pdf Quality and Reliability (Q&R) Institute proposal, which we submitted to CNYTDO, Central New York Technology Development Organization.
 CNYTDO then forwarded it to NYSTAR.
 Both found that such institute "would be a real asset to the region, as well as to New York State".
 But neither agency had funds to support the project and we continue our search.